 Distribution Yield: A distribution yield is the measurement of cash flow paid by an exchange-traded fund (ETF), real estate investment trust, or another type of income-paying vehicle.
 Rather than calculating the yield based on an aggregate of distributions, the most recent distribution is annualized and divided by the net asset value (NAV) of the security at the time of the payment.
+Credit Spreads are the difference between the quoted rates of return on two different investments, usually of different credit qualities but similar maturities.

-The Bloomberg Barclays Short-Intermediate 1-10 Years Municipal Bond Index is an unmanaged index that measures the performance of municipal bonds with time to maturity of between one and ten years.
-Bloomberg Barclays Capital Municipal Bond Index is an unmanaged index that includes investment-grade, tax-exempt, and fixed-rate bonds with maturities greater than two years selected from issues larger than \$75 million.
-The Bloomberg Barclays U.S. Treasury Index represents the U.S. Treasury component of the U.S. Government index.
+The Bloomberg Short-Intermediate 1-10 Years Municipal Bond Index is an unmanaged index that measures the performance of municipal bonds with time to maturity of between one and ten years.
 One cannot invest directly in an index.

-Distributed by Foreside Fund Services, LLC. www.foreside.com
+Distributed by Foreside Fund Services, LLC.